Safeguarding children declaration

 South Tees Hospitals NHS Foundation Trust believes believe every unborn baby, child and young person has the right to grow up free from abuse or neglect.

-The Board of Directors expect that at all times the needs of the child will be paramount and that whenever possible practitioners will work in partnership with families.
+At all times the needs of the child will be paramount and whenever possible practitioners will work in partnership with families.

 Board level lead